oracle/oracle-database-operator/docs/sidb/README.md

 REST APIs for Oracle Data Pump Jobs can be found at [https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html](https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html).
 ##### REST Enabled SQL

-The REST Enable SQL functionality is available to all the schemas specified in the `.spec.restEnableSchemas` attribute of the sample yaml.
+The REST-Enabled SQL functionality is available to all of the schemas specified in the `.spec.restEnableSchemas` attribute of the example yaml in the sample folder.
 Only these schemas will have access SQL Developer Web Console specified by the Database Actions URL.

-The REST Enabled SQL functionality enables REST calls to send DML, DDL and scripts to any REST enabled schema by exposing the same SQL engine used in SQL Developer and Oracle SQLcl (SQL Developer Command Line).
+The REST-Enabled SQL functionality enables REST calls to send DML, DDL and scripts to any REST-Enabled schema by exposing the same SQL engine used in SQL Developer and Oracle SQLcl (SQL Developer Command Line).

 For example: